Herschel Walker centers pitch to Republicans on ‘wokeness’

 Walker’s methods, especially trying to use King against Warnock, rankle the senator’s aides and allies.
 Campaign manager Quentin Fulks said Warnock has “brought people together from the pulpit and in the U.S. Senate to get things done,” adding that Walker has “no vision” for Georgians.
 That’s a twist on a line from Warnock’s standard campaign speech: “People who have no vision traffic in division.”

-At the Human Rights Campaign, Wetrovsky argues that sweeping attacks on “wokeness” won’t sway the middle of the electorate and could ultimately backfire.
+At the Human Rights Campaign, Wetrosky argues that sweeping attacks on “wokeness” will not sway the middle of the electorate and could ultimately backfire.

 “We see this as a desperate attempt by politicians to either hold on to the power that they have or gain power by trying to rile up extremists in their base,” he said.

-Nonetheless, Walker’s rhetoric solidifies strong support from voters like Roy Taylor, a Canton resident who came to hear the GOP nominee speak in Cumming, part of the critical northern suburbs of metro Atlanta.
+Nonetheless, Walker’s rhetoric solidifies strong support from voters such as Roy Taylor, a Canton resident who came to hear the GOP nominee speak in Cumming.
 Taylor said his opposition to “huge, massive government” drives his support for Walker.
-But his loyalties are intensified because he’s “tired of Democrats trying to make Republicans out … like we’re all bigots.
+But his loyalties are intensified because he is “tired of Democrats trying to make Republicans out … like we’re all bigots.

 “That,” Taylor said, “is just not true.”

-Note: This story has been corrected to show the last name of the Human Rights Campaign official is Wetrosky, not Wetrovsky.